canonical/cloud-init/doc/rtd/explanation/instancedata.rst

 on invalid ``instance-data`` keys, paths, or invalid syntax.

-The :command:`query` command also publishes ``userdata`` and ``vendordata`` keys to the root user which will contain the decoded user and vendor data provided to this instance.
+The :command:`query` command also publishes ``userdata`` and ``vendordata`` keys to the root user which will contain the decoded user-data and vendor-data provided to this instance.
 Non-root users referencing ``userdata`` or ``vendordata`` keys will see only redacted values.